ScoutingRudyardKipling/PhotoBook/README.md

 # Scouting Rudyard Kipling PhotoBook

-This is the online photobook built for the scoutsgroup Scouting Rudyard Kipling.
+This is the online photobook, initially built for scoutsgroup Scouting Rudyard Kipling, but now also open for other scoutsgroups or organisations.
 It features:

+* Watching your own pictures online and on your own server
+* Organize your pictures in albums
+* Uploading images via the web portal
+* User management, with different roles and permissions (admin, content creator & subscribers)
-* Sol protected logins (Because we need to be AVG proof :see_no_evil: )
+* Scouts online (sol) protected logins (Because we need to be AVG proof :see_no_evil: )
-* Uploading images
-* Administrator accounts
-* Favorites

 ## Getting Started